yiwenzcmu/yiwenzcmu/README.md

 ## Other Things
 👩‍💻 I will graduate in May 2024.
 I'm currently looking for full-time opportunities in data science/data analystics.

-🧠 I'm currently learning advanced natural language processing, machine learning with large datasets, and distributed systems.
+🧠 I'm currently learning generative AI and machine learning in production.
+I'm also working as a Teaching Assistant for CMU 10405/10605 machine learning with large datasets.

 📫 How to reach me: yiwenemmaz@gmail.com